NEWS

 The amount of tax you pay for your vehicle relates to your vehicle’s efficiency, which is linked to the age of your vehicle and its emissions.
 Your tax will also change depending on whether your vehicle is classed as a car or a van.
 If you ensure your conversion is in the correct category you could benefit from a different tax bracket.

-• M1 or M2: Your vehicle is classed as a car not commercial, meaning you pay car road tax based on CO2 emissions.
+• M1: your vehicle is taxed as a car not a goods vehicle – meaning you pay road tax based upon CO2 emissions.

 SPEED LIMITS